-Closed Hearing
+Closed hearing

-Article 67 law states that the investigative judge or the president of the tribunal can order, in cases of imminent danger, preliminary investigations or a hearing outside of the normal setting while protecting the rights of the accused to a fair trial.
+Article 68 of the draft law states that the investigative judge or the president of the tribunal can order, in cases of imminent danger, preliminary investigations or a hearing outside of the normal setting while protecting the rights of the accused to a fair trial.
 The judge can also order a closed hearing.

-Article 14 of the ICCPR states that, "in the determination of any criminal charge against him, or of his rights and obligations in a suit at law, everyone shall be entitled to a fair and public hearing by a competent, independent and impartial tribunal established by law."
+Article 14 of the International Covenant on Civil and Political Rights (ICCPR) states that, "in the determination of any criminal charge against him, or of his rights and obligations in a suit at law, everyone shall be entitled to a fair and public hearing by a competent, independent and impartial tribunal established by law."
 A judge is entitled to order a hearing closed but under specific conditions laid down by article 14: "the press and the public may be excluded from all or part of a trial for reasons of morals, public order or national security in a democratic society, or when the interest of the private lives of the parties so requires, or to the extent strictly necessary in the opinion of the court in special circumstances where publicity would prejudice the interests of justice."